wbarnha/construct/docs/advanced.rst

 >>> d.build(d.one|d.two or "one|two" or 1|2)
 b'\x03'

-Both Enum and FlagsEnum support merging labels from IntEnum and IntFlag (enum34 module):
+Both Enum and FlagsEnum support merging labels from IntEnum and IntFlag (enum module):

 ::